-Let's be frank, people who do not perceive they have a problem very rarely come for therapy.
-An example of one who may, is for past life regression, where the client merely has an interest in exploring the possibility of a past life, with or without any perception of an issue relative to their current life.
+Let us be frank, people who do not perceive they have a problem very rarely come for therapy.
+An example of one who may is someone who comes for past life regression, where the client merely has an interest in exploring the possibility of a past life, with or without any perception of an issue relative to their current life.
 However, I am also aware that there are plenty of people who think that everyone else has an issue and that they (the others) need therapy; this personality type rarely present for therapy; why would they?

-So, for those that believe they have an issue, presenting for therapy is, perhaps, their recognition that life just isn't going the way they thought is would.
+So, for those that believe they have an issue, presenting for therapy is, perhaps, their recognition that life just isn't going the way they thought it would.
 So, what is an issue or problem?
-In its most simplest form, an issue can be described as something that inhibits or interferes with the pursuit of and achievement of a normal life.
+In its simplest form, an issue can be described as something that inhibits or interferes with the pursuit of an achievement of a normal life.
 Actually defining what "normal" is, is another question altogether!
 But let's assume you feel that therapy could help you overcome an issue you have, for example, too much anxiety, and try as you have you cannot find the answer!
 Well, this is where therapy can help, especially hypnotherapy.
 You see it is my belief that it is not the lack of answers that can cause a problem; sometimes it's the lack of "the question" that is the problem.
-When your mind is closed, when your beliefs are too narrowly focused, you suffer from a phenomena called confirmation bias.
-Basically your brain and mind look for evidence to support your own narrow beliefs.
+When your mind is closed when your beliefs are too narrowly focused, you suffer from a phenomenon called confirmation bias.
+Basically, your brain and mind look for evidence to support your own narrow beliefs.
 Essentially you are looking for things to prove your assumptions and can and often do, totally ignore evidence that contradicts your theory or beliefs.